 Trinidad, once called ‘Kairi’ (or possibly ‘Iere’) was aboriginally inhabited by many groups of Amerindian peoples who populated the Caribbean and South American region.
 Among these peoples were the ‘Lokono’ (also sometimes called ‘Taíno’); the ‘Nepoyo’ (or ‘Nepoio’); the ‘Yao’; the ‘Shebao’; and the ‘Carinepagoto’ among others.
-There was maybe also ‘Kalifuna’ (possibly related to the ‘Garifuna‘ of Saint Vincent and the ‘Kalina’ of South America).
+There were maybe also ‘Kalifuna’ (possibly related to the ‘Garifuna‘ of Saint Vincent and the ‘Kalina’ of South America).
 In South Trinidad, there was the ‘Warao’ who also inhabited parts of Venezuela.
 The population of Kairi at the time was believed to be at least 40,000.

 In 1498, over five-hundred years before this writing, the island was spotted by Italian coloniser, Christopher Columbus, sailing his third voyage to the West on behalf of Spain (it is uncertain if Columbus himself actually set foot upon Kairi).
 Following his reconnaissance, between 1510-1595 the islands were conquered by Spanish invaders.

 Despite what is often presently taught in Trinbagonian social studies lessons, there appears to be no groups before European intervention who had titled themselves ‘Caribs’ nor ‘Arawaks’.

 In East Trinidad, near the place presently called ‘Aruca’, there seemed to have lived some subset of Lokono who chose to trade food and slaves with the Spaniards in return for metal tools—as supported by 16th century historians who referred to the ‘Aruacs’ or ‘Aruacas’.
 They became known as being, “friends of the Christians.”